Passimx/chats-frontend/README.md

    git commit -m "feature: chat encryption module"
    ```
 4. Push your branch and open a Pull Request to the `main` branch.

-Every contribution — big or small — helps make Passimx Chats better for everyone.
-Thank you for your time and effort